 Sheikh Mohammed Centre for Cultural Understanding

 Located on the Al Fahidi Historic District’s edge, the Sheikh Mohammed Centre for Cultural Understanding opened its doors in 1995.
-Moreover, if you seek to gain a deeper insight into the cultural heritage and history of the Emirates, this is the place to be at.
+Moreover, if you seek to gain a deeper insight into the cultural heritage and history of the Emirates, this is the place to be.
 Also, the various activities, the tours that are conducted and the local cuisine tell you more about life in the Emirates.

 History and Introduction